United Kingdom

 Charles III has paid more than 34 million euros in taxes since he has been on the throne

-LondonKing Charles III has paid over 34 million euros in taxes since he ascended the throne next to the death of Queen Elizabeth II, as revealed this Thursday night by Buckingham Palace, in what a spokesperson has stated is "an exercise in unprecedented transparency".
+LondonKing Charles III has paid more than 34 million euros in taxes since he ascended the throne next to the death of Queen Elizabeth II, as revealed this Thursday night by Buckingham Palace, in what a spokesperson has described as "an unprecedented exercise in transparency".
 It is the first time the British royal household has published the monarch's personal tax bill.
 Since 1993, the sovereigns have voluntarily paid taxes on income and capital gains.
 Legally, however, they are not obliged to.

-The detail of tax payments specifies that Charles III has paid 13.57 million euros for the 2023-24 financial year and 14.97 million for 2024-25.
-Buckingham Palace has not broken down the amount corresponding to the first months of the reign (September 2022 - March 31, 2023, when the fiscal year closes in the United Kingdom), but states that the total paid since accession to the throne exceeds the aforementioned 34 million euros.
+The details of tax payments specify that Charles III has paid 13.57 million euros for the 2023-24 financial year and 14.97 million for 2024-25.
+Buckingham Palace has not broken down the amount corresponding to the first months of his reign (September 2022 - March 31, 2023, when the fiscal year closes in the United Kingdom), but states that the total paid since his accession to the throne exceeds the aforementioned 34 million euros.
+Charles III is part of the group of the hundred most privileged individuals who pay the most to the British Treasury.

 Cargando